RobJellinghaus/DistributedState/README.md

 ## Architecture

-The basic idea is each app in the peer-to-peer system will instantiate a DistributedPeer (class I implemented in this library), which represents that app's endpoint in the peer-to-peer systems.
+The basic idea is each app in the peer-to-peer system will instantiate a DistributedPeer (class I implemented in this library), which represents that app's endpoint in the peer-to-peer system.
 DistributedPeers announce their existence periodically via UDP broadcast to a known port, including a list of other peers they know about already.